 Up until late 2014 the Mac mini was a very easy device to upgrade yourself.
 Simply unscrew the plastic base and there were two pop-up RAM slots into which you could place new chips.
 If you have one of these models then it's probably fitted with 4GB of RAM, as that was the standard Apple issue.

 Sadly the 2014 Mac mini removed the manual upgrade feature of its predecessore.
 It was only possible to upgrade at point of sale, otherwise it came with 4GB fitted, which can be increased to either 8GB for £90/$100 or 16GB for £270/$300.
 The two higher models both come with 8GB of RAM, which again can be increased to 16GB.

 Depending on the model you're working with, it's likely that you'll need some kind of flat implement to get the top cover off (blunt, not sharp).
-Don't let that stop you, though - our colleagues in the US managed to do it in a mere 6 minutes.
+Don't let that stop you, though - our colleagues in the US managed to do it in a mere 6 minutes, but it was a very old Mac mini model.

 Mac mini A1176 "Core Duo"